tj-django/django-view-breadcrumbs/README.md

 | `detail`  | `DetailView`| `{model.verbose_name}_detail` | `Home / Posts / Test - Post` |

-Optionally this can use the class properties instead of hardcoding the view names.
+Optionally this can use the following class properties instead of hardcoding the view names.

 ```python
 ...